-A dog walker’s first line of safety in dealing with a coyote should always bevigilance and awareness.
+A dog walker’s first line of safety in dealing with a coyote should always be vigilance and awareness.
 Leashing in a coyote area is your primary tool for controlling your dog and keeping it away from coyotes.

 Tighten your leash and walk away from the coyote, keeping your eye on it may keep the coyote from approaching further.
 This is an easy protocol to follow, especially for dog-walkers with little or no coyote knowledge or experience, and those who are fearful of coyotes.
-Simply get your dog away from that coyote — disengage and move away: Total Avoidance.
+Simply get your dog away from that coyote — disengage and move away: Strict Avoidance.

 It’s really not practical or fair to ask elderly people or those who are afraid of coyotes to “haze”/harass them.
 Walking away — without running — accomplishes what is needed: the coyote’s entire intention in approaching is to move you away.
 So, do it!

 Vulnerable smaller dogs which might be viewed as prey should be picked up immediately.
-If the dog is small enough, tuck it under your shirt or jacket to remove it from view as you walk away from the coyote.

 The coyote may end up following you for a little ways as you walk away, but as you distance yourself from its area, he will soon lose interest.